anjos/librarian/README.rst

   $ source activate librarian-dev
   $ buildout

-This command should leave you with a functional environment.
+This command should leave you with a functional development environment.

 Testing